Amjad-H-Ali/Greedy_Algorithm/README.md

 ###### What’s all that mean?
 Well, suppose that a cashier owes a customer some change and on that cashier’s belt are levers that dispense quarters, dimes, nickels, and pennies.
 Solving this "problem" requires one or more presses of one or more levers.
 Think of a "greedy" cashier as one who wants to take, with each press, the biggest bite out of this problem as possible.
 For instance, if some customer is owed 41¢, the biggest first (i.e., best immediate, or local) bite that can be taken is 25¢.
 (That bite is "best" inasmuch as it gets us closer to 0¢ faster than any other coin would.)
 Note that a bite of this size would whittle what was a 41¢ problem down to a 16¢ problem, since 41 - 25 = 16.
 That is, the remainder is a similar but smaller problem.
 Needless to say, another 25¢ bite would be too big (assuming the cashier prefers not to lose money), and so our greedy cashier would move on to a bite of size 10¢, leaving him or her with a 6¢ problem.
 At that point, greed calls for one 5¢ bite followed by one 1¢ bite, at which point the problem is solved.
 The customer receives one quarter, one dime, one nickel, and one penny: four coins in total.

 ###### It turns out that this greedy approach (i.e., algorithm) is not only locally optimal but also globally so for America’s currency (and also the European Union’s).
 That is, so long as a cashier has enough of each coin, this largest-to-smallest approach will yield the fewest coins possible.
 How few?
 Well, you tell us!

+##### Specification

+###### • Write a program that first asks the user how much change is owed and then spits out the minimum number of coins with which said change can be made.

+###### • Assume that the only coins available are quarters (25¢), dimes (10¢), nickels (5¢), and pennies (1¢).

+###### • If some customer is owed $9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a $10 bill), assume that your program’s input will be 9.75 and not $9.75 or 975.
+However, if some customer is owed $9 exactly, assume that your program’s input will be 9.00 or just 9 but, again, not $9 or 900.
+Of course, by nature of floating-point values, your program will likely work with inputs like 9.0 and 9.000 as well; you need not worry about checking whether the user’s input is "formatted" like money should be.

+###### • If the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.